 Non-Problems: Problems that are known as non-problems do not require a solution because they aren't really problems.
 An example of a non-problem is when people are using their phones in a movie theater.
 Some people might consider this to be a problem, but it's not really because there is no actual harm being done.
 The people are not making any noise, and they're not preventing anyone from seeing the movie.
 Another example of a non-problem is when people are driving exactly the speed limit.
 Some drivers might think that this is a problem, but it's not because there is no actual harm being done.
 The drivers are not putting anyone in danger.
 Innovation efforts on non-problems tend to become short-lived fads such as Chia Pets or Pet Rocks.

 What type of problem should your team work on?

 Selecting Problems Needing To Be Solved

 Problems create demand for products and services through the identification of a need that isn't being met or an opportunity that can be exploited to make life easier or better.

-Problems in need of solving abound, but knowing where to start aren’t always obvious.
+Problems needing to be solved abound, but knowing where to start isn’t always obvious.
 It takes creativity and insight into human behavior to identify which problem deserves attention.
-Problems that you should prioritize for innovation are those that provide the highest demand for products and services – with an identified market willing to pay for the solution.
+Problems you should prioritize for innovation are those that provide the highest demand for products and services – with an identified market willing to pay for the solution.

 Getting this right can result in fame, fortune, and success for those who take on the difficult challenges of creatively innovating a solution.

 Problems are a part of everyday life, and they always will be.
-They can be annoying, frustrating, and downright depressing but they also offer opportunities for greatness.
-In order for any organization to succeed, it is important to identify which problem to focus on so you can prioritize your innovation efforts to address the needs of your customers and impact your business.
+They can be annoying, frustrating, and downright depressing, but they also offer opportunities for greatness.
+In order for any organization to succeed, it is important to identify which problems need to be solved so you can prioritize your innovation efforts to address the needs of your customers and impact your business.